tokenn-com/ico/README.md

 When an TOKEN instance is created its state will be set paused, therefore, token minting is possible but trade/transfer is not.

 Unpaused
-After the crowdsale period has ended, the TOKENpresale instance has to be finalized manually (or by any off-chain automatism).
-The TOKENpresale instance will unpause its TOKEN instance making tokens transferable from token holders to any Ethereum accounts.
-TOKENpresale ensures that minting of tokens is not possible anymore.
+After the crowdsale period has ended, the TokenSale instance has to be finalized manually (or by any off-chain automatism).
+The TokenSale instance will unpause its TOKEN instance making tokens transferable from token holders to any Ethereum accounts.
+TokenSale ensures that minting of tokens is not possible anymore.

 Constraints
-The TOKEN by itself doesn’t impose any restrictions on when it is paused/unpaused or beneficiaries of minted or transferred tokens as these are controlled by the owning TOKENpresale instance.
+The TOKEN by itself doesn’t impose any restrictions on when it is paused/unpaused or beneficiaries of minted or transferred tokens as these are controlled by the owning TokenSale instance.

 Pause/Unpause
-The pause/unpause state can be changed by the owning TOKENpresale instance only.
+The pause/unpause state can be changed by the owning TokenSale instance only.

 Minting
-The amount and receivers of minted tokens is controlled by the owning TOKENpresale instance only.
+The amount and receivers of minted tokens is controlled by the owning TokenSale instance only.

 Total Supply
-The  maximum  total  supply  of  tokens  is  controlled  by  the  owning  TOKENpresale  instance’s  minting restrictions  and  won’t  exceed  TOTAL_TOKENS_FOR_CROWDSALE (see  TOKENpresale  Constants)  before crowdsale finalization.
+The  maximum  total  supply  of  tokens  is  controlled  by  the  owning  TokenSale  instance’s  minting restrictions  and  won’t  exceed  TOTAL_TOKENS_FOR_CROWDSALE (see  Crowdsale  Constants)  before crowdsale finalization.
 After  crowdsale  finalization  the  total  amount  of  tokens  is  fixed  to  TOTAL_TOKENS_SUPPLY  (see Crowdsale Constants).

 End of Crowdsale
 The crowdsale ends if either the crowdsale period elapsed or all available tokens were purchased.
 In the latter case the crowdsale will end before its predefined end time.

 If the total supplied tokens is below a predefined cap (see Constants: TOTAL_TOKENS_SUPPLY), the remaining tokens (i.e. the difference) will be minted for _wallet addresses (see above).
 The TOKEN instance will be unpaused, so that tokens become free tradable/transferable.

 ## Locked

 A Locked instance has to be deployed prior to finalization of crowdsale.
-It receives a fixed share of TOKEN (see TOKENpresale Constants:  LOCKED), thus becoming a token holder.
+It receives a fixed share of TOKEN (see TokenSale Constants:  LOCKED), thus becoming a token holder.
 It allows the distribution of its tokens.
-The assigned owners can transfer these to their own accounts as soon as the 365 retention period has expired.
+The assigned owners can transfer these to their own accounts as soon as the retention period has expired.

-###Features

-Ownable
+### Features

-The Locked contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
+Ownable - The Locked contract is Ownable, thus exposing a method to its owner for transferring the ownership to a new address.
-Retention period
-The withdrawal of tokens is blocked for 365 days after the finalization of the crowdsale.
-Destruction
-At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by  the contract’s owner.
-Accounts/Roles
-Owner
-The owner can assign token shares to team members and advisors.
-One year after the creation of this contract instance the owner can destroy it.
-Team Member or Advisor
-To these accounts a share in tokens will be assigned.
-After the expire of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

-Lifecycle

-Retention Period
-During the first 365 days after contract instance creation the token share of team members and advisors can be set, but noone will be able to transfer them to their own account.
+Retention period - The withdrawal of tokens is blocked for 365 days after the finalization of the crowdsale.
+During the first 365 days after contract instance creation the token share of team members and advisors can be set, but no one will be able to transfer them to their own account.

 Unlock Period
 After  the  retention  period  has  ended,  team  members  and  advisors  are  allowed  to  unlock  their  token share, thus triggering the transfer to their own accounts.

-Destruction
-When 500 days after the contract instance creation have passed,  the owner is allowed to destroy this contract instance.
+Destruction - At least 500 days after finalization of the crowdsale, this contract instance can be destroyed by the contract’s owner.
 All remaining tokens of this contract instance will be transferred to the owner’s account.
 Team members and advisors who have not unlocked their tokens share will lose them.

+### Accounts/Roles

+Owner - The owner can assign token shares to team members and advisors.
+The owner can destroy it after the destruction period.

+Team Member or Advisor -  A number of tokens can be assigned to these accounts.
+After the expiration of the initial retention period, they can unlock (i.e. withdraw) their share in tokens, which will be transferred to their accounts.

-Constraints
+### Constraints

-Allocation
-The amount of allocated tokens can be set for every team member or advisor account only once.
+Allocation - The amount of allocated tokens can be set for every team member or advisor account only once.
 The total amount of allocated tokens must not exceed the predefined cap (see Constants).

-Total Supply
-The  predefined cap of allocated tokens must not be greater than the amount of initially minted tokens LOCKED, otherwise it would be possible to allocate more tokens than available, i.e.  some team members won’t be able to unlock their share.
+Total Supply - The  predefined cap of allocated tokens must not be greater than the amount of initially minted tokens LOCKED, otherwise it would be possible to allocate more tokens than available, i.e.  some team members won’t be able to unlock their share.

-Contracts Deployment Order
+# Contracts Deployment Order

 The contracts must be deployed in the following order:

 * Whitelist has to be deployed manually first.
 Its address is needed in the next step.
 Before deploying TokenSale it must be assured that the deployed Whitelist instance is fully functional, i.e.  the owner can add and remove addresses producing Whitelisted status results as expected.
 The constructor of TokenSale will accept any address as _whitelist parameter, but the  actual  usage  of  Whitelist (that  is  to  check  for  if  an  address  was  whitelisted) doesn’t  happen before the crowdsale period starts.
-* TOKENpresale  has  to  be  deployed  manually  after  Whitelist.
+* TokenSale  has  to  be  deployed  manually  after  Whitelist.
 The following cannot be changed after deployment _startTime
 _endTime
 _whitelist